The rates, crowds and heat are at a comfortable low during the autumn months in Virginia Beach, while activities are abundant!

 Art & Entertainment

 Locals and travelers alike anticipate the Neptune Festival all year long.
 This festival features events like the Neptune Festival Art & Craft Show, International Sandsculpting Championship, fireworks, several stages of live music, food vendors, the Grand Parade, and much more!
 If a weekend jam-packed with art, music, food, and drinks sounds up your alley, this is one second to none!

 If you are looking to “un-wine” during your trip then be sure to plan your timing around either the Annual Neptune’s Fall Wine Festival or the Virginia Fall Wine Festival where Virginia vineyards display their best vintages and show the vast varieties of wines our state is so proud to produce.

-For those that prefer beer over the swirl, sniff and sip of wine, then there are two events you can explpore!
+For those that prefer beer over the swirl, sniff, and sip of wine, then there are two events you can explore!
 The Virginia Beach Craft Brew Festival is held right on the oceanfront and touts over 50 craft beers from over 25 breweries.
-Beer in October not sound right to you unless someone serving them is in Lederhosen with a side of bratwurst?
+Beer in October does not sound right to you unless someone serving them is in Lederhosen with a side of bratwurst?
 Then the Oktober Brewfest is for you!
 This day event transitions into ROCKtoberfest where local rock bands play late into the evening.

 If fall brings out your inner-Gould or Witch then Virginia Beach is the place to travel to get in all your frights and scares.
 Hunt Club Farm has great fall fun all season long but starting at the end of September their Haunted Halloween Fest starts and you can purchase pumpkins, pet the animals as well as enjoy food and entertainment.
-Once the sun goes down their renowned Haunted Hayride, Village of Dead and Field of Screams kicks up – you’ll definitely want to leave the little ones at home for this as it is an elaborate production guaranteed to impress!
+Once the sun goes down their renowned Haunted Hayride, Village of Dead, and Field of Screams kick up – you’ll definitely want to leave the little ones at home for this as it is an elaborate production guaranteed to impress!